 Classic Any-Berry Muffins

 This recipe was developed for a bakery we used to run for a restaurant years ago.
 We would make large batches of the batter and refrigerate it for up to three days, pulling the tub out each morning and layering scoops of batter with any number of fruits, from blueberries to cranberries and ripe, fresh-cut peaches.
-Make sure you don’t overwork this batter- too much mixing will encourage gluten proteins to bind too much, resulting in tough, hockey-puck muffins.Print this recipe
+Make sure you don’t overwork this batter- too much mixing will encourage gluten proteins to bind too much, resulting in tough, hockey-puck muffins.Print Recipe Pin Recipe

 Classic Any-berry muffins

 - 1/2 cup Whole milk

 - 1/2 cup Sour cream or whole milk yogurt